GeorginaCarlisle/take-control-frontend-app/README.md

 Changes during development:

 - To allow the main focus page to be accessed by routing with a url including the focus.id number, creation of a new focus was given it's own page.
 On successful creation of a new focus the user is then redirect to the focus page for the focus they have just created.
+- The nested goal functionality will be implemented as a future feature.

 #### Miscellaneous page